Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Example:
 ```
-JUMPL 100 #Saves current value of PC to link register and adds 100 to the PC.
+JUMPL 100 ;Saves current value of PC to link register and adds 100 to the PC.

-JUMPL [R9], LSL 2 #Saves current value of PC to link register, shifts R9 to the left by 2 bits and copies the resulting value into the PC.
+JUMPL [R9], LSL 2 ;Saves current value of PC to link register, shifts R9 to the left by 2 bits and copies the resulting value into the PC.
 ```
 **Important Note**: The `CPSR` **cannot** be used as the source register.